 The best time to go to Bali is during the dry season which is less humid and less rain, which includes April, May, June, September and October.
 It is the best time frame to spend 10 days in Bali.

-It is possible to travel to Bali during the rainy season as well, which is between December to February.
-However, be prepared from a few drops of rain to torrential rain.
-Especially for those of you who are on the scooter, always pay attention to the weather forecast and bring a poncho with you.
+It is possible to travel to Bali during the rainy season, between December to February.
+However, be prepared for a few drops of rain to torrential rain.
+Especially for those on the scooter, always pay attention to the weather forecast and bring a poncho with you.

 How to get around Bali

-Visitors will arrive at Ngurah Rai International Airport in Bali, Indonesia, which is located near the south part of Bali.
+Visitors will arrive at Ngurah Rai International Airport which is located near the south part of Bali.
 The best way to leave the airport is through pre-arrange transportation through your hotel or Airbnb.

-When you are travelling in Bali, there are several ways to get around the island.
+As for travelling around Bali, there are several ways to get around the island.

 Hire a scooter